 Medicare will let you know the effective date, and give you the option to defer Part B.

 - Hospital Care

-Part D - Prescription drug coverage (Avoid penalties for late enrollment)
+- Prescription drug coverage (Avoid penalties for late enrollment)

-Part C (Medicare Advantage Plan)
+Option 2: Part C (Medicare Advantage or Health Plans)